hpkim0512/2D_Optimization-examples/README.md

-Implementation of the various optimization methods in MATLAB- 'Gradient descent method', 'Momentum', 'Adagrad', 'RMSProp' and 'Adam'
+Implementation of the various optimization methods in MATLAB:
+'Gradient descent method', 'Momentum', 'Adagrad', 'RMSProp' and 'Adam'

 See detail: http://ruder.io/optimizing-gradient-descent